Kent Women cricket team

 The Kent Women cricket team is the women's representative cricket team for the English county of Kent.
-They play their home matches at County Cricket Ground, Beckenham, as well as the St Lawrence Ground and Polo Farm, both in Canterbury.
-They are captained by Tammy Beaumont and are coached by David Hathrill.
+They play their home matches at St Lawrence Ground in Canterbury, as well as the County Cricket Ground, Beckenham.
+They are captained by Megan Belt and are coached by former Kent County Cricket Club player James Hockley.
 They are the most successful side in both the Women's County Championship and Women's Twenty20 Cup, with 8 and 3 titles respectively.
-They are partnered with the regional side South East Stars.
+Until 2025, they were partnered with the regional side South East Stars.

 History

 1935–1996: Early History

 Kent Women played their first recorded match in 1935, against Civil Service Women.
 Over the following years, Kent were one of the most prolific women's sides, playing various one-off and tourist games, against surrounding counties and national sides such as Australia, New Zealand and the Netherlands.
-Kent joined the Women's Area Championship in 1980, and played in the competition until 1996 (including one title win, in 1986), after which they joined the Women's County Championship.
+Kent joined the Women's Area Championship in 1980, and played in the competition until 1996 (including two title wins, in 1986 and 1987), after which they joined the Women's County Championship.